-The challenging part of solving the extremal metric is to study the boundary behavior of the Abreu equation near the boundary of polytope.
-For the boundary of polytopes, they can be thought as the interior of the complex manifold.
-The challenging issue is then to generalize the affine techniques to the complex case.
+The challenging part of solving the extremal metric problem is to study the boundary estimates of the Abreu equation.
+Since the boundary of polytopes can be thought as the interior of the complex manifold, it is then natural to ask whether the real affine techniques can be extended to the complex case or not.
 In this paper, we make an attempt on this direction.
-The results we develop are enough for us to study the Abreu equations and will be used in \cite{CLS}.
-We call the technique we develop through \S\ref{sect_5}-\S\ref{sect_7} the {\em complex affine technique}.
-We develop the differential inequalities for affine-type invariants in \S\ref{sect_5}; as applications of these differential inequalities, we establish the interior estimates in \S\ref{sect_6}; then in \S\ref{sect_7}, we develop a convergence theorem (Theorem \ref{theorem_7.4.1}).
-With the aid of blow-up analysis, we are able to establish the estimate of the norm $\mc K$ of the Ricci tensor (\eqref{eqn_1.1c}) near the boundary (cf. Theorem \ref{theorem_7.0.1}).
-Theorem \ref{theorem_7.0.1} is one of the most important theorem we need in \cite{CLS}.
+These techniques we develop are enough for us to study the Abreu equations and will be used in \cite{CLS} to completely solve the extremal metric problem for toric surfaces.
+We call the techniques we develop through \S\ref{sect_5}-\S\ref{sect_7} the {\em complex affine techniques}.
+These techniques also include the differential inequalities for affine-type invariants in \S\ref{sect_5}.
+As applications of these differential inequalities, we establish the interior estimates in \S\ref{sect_6} and prove a convergence theorem (Theorem \ref{theorem_7.4.1}) in \S\ref{sect_7}.

+Finally, with the aid of blow-up analysis, we are able to establish the estimate of the norm $\mc K$ of the Ricci tensor (\eqref{eqn_1.1c}) in a neighborhood of points on edges of near the boundary (cf.\;Theorem \ref{theorem_7.0.1}).
+This is the main theorem in this paper.

-{\bf Acknowledge.} We would like to thank Xiuxiong Chen, Yongbin Ruan and Gang Tian for their interests in the project and all time supports.
-We would also like to thank Bo Guan and Qing Han for their valuable discussions.
+Acknowledge.
+We would like to thank Xiuxiong Chen, Yongbin Ruan and Gang Tian for their interest in the project and constant supports.
+We would also like to thank Bo Guan and Qing Han for valuable discussions.
 The first author is partially supported by NSFC 10631050 and NKBRPC (2006CB805905), and the second author is partially supported by NSFC 10631050, NKBRPC (2006CB805905) and RFDP (20060610004).